-For general information about working with volunteers, including legal duties you might have, please visit the websites of the

-Museums Association or Voluntary Arts.
+For general information about working with volunteers, including legal duties you might have, please visit the websites of the Museums Association or Voluntary Arts.
 The information and guidance provided on these websites applies to all organisations working with volunteers.

-Information on volunteer management can be found on the National Council for Voluntary Organisations website NCVO - Volunteer management
+Information on volunteer management can be found on the National Council for Voluntary Organisations website NCVO - Volunteer management a-n The Artists Information Company - for visual artists

-You may also want to visit the Creative and Cultural Skills website.
+You may also want to visit the Creative & Cultural Skills website.
 This website provides guidance on work placements and volunteers as well as internships and apprenticeships, including best practice guidelines.